New Protections for NY State Renters

 Application fees are now prohibited and the cost of credit or background checks has been capped at $20.
 Tenants can get a copy of the reports in exchange for the fee.
 Landlords must accept a tenant-provided background or credit check.
 The tenant-provided report must be no more than 30 days old.
 Landlords cannot charge more than one months’ rent for the security deposit, nor can they demand first and last month’s rent as a condition of occupancy.

 In the past, landlords could deny an applicant based on their involvement in an eviction action.
 Court records and eviction databases could be used to “black list” tenants regardless of whether the eviction action had a legitimate basis.
 This practice is now forbidden and carries penalties up to $1,000 -- enforced only by the NYS Attorney General.
 Landlords must give another reason for denying an application.
 In addition, court records relating to an eviction from a foreclosed property must be sealed and remain confidential.
 The use of such information is prohibited.
-Please note that an eviction judgement can affect a credit report.
+Please note that an eviction judgment can affect a credit report.
 Tenants can still be denied housing based on bad credit.

 Tenants are now entitled to inspect their apartment after signing the lease.
 They now have the opportunity to document the condition of the apartment before move-in.
 They are entitled to a signed written agreement detailing the conditions of the property and specifically noting any existing defects or damages.
 This document is signed by both the tenant and the property owner.
 It can then be used by the tenant as evidence in an action in Small Claims Court against their landlord for the return of their security deposit.